 What makes a title eligible or ineligible

-The BFYA Committee considers any fiction title published for a teen audience from September 1 of the previous calendar year through December 31 of the current calendar year.
-The chair is responsible for verifying the eligibility of all nominated titles.
+The BFYA blogging team considers any fiction title published for a teen audience from November 1 of the previous calendar year through December 15 of the current calendar year.
+The coordinator is responsible for verifying the eligibility of all nominated titles.
 A book originally published outside the United States will be considered according to its U.S. publication year.
 Books published outside of the United States are not eligible unless a U.S. edition is available.
 Titles that are self-published, published only in eBook format, and/or published from a publisher outside of the US will not be considered eligible until the first year the book is available in print or distributed through a US publishing house.

 A work of fiction is defined as: a novel in prose or verse with one or more authors, or a collection of short prose or verse by one or more authors

-- All committee members must comply with YALSA’s Awards Committee Conflict of Interest Policy.
-The chair and/or administrative assistant are responsible for contact with the publishers.
+- All blogging team members must comply with YALSA’s Awards Blogging Team Conflict of Interest Policy.
+The staff liason is responsible for contact with the publishers.

-- Committee members must not solicit publishers for free personal copies of books.
-If members receive, or are offered, unsolicited copies of books from publishers, they may accept the titles.
+- If members receive, or are offered, unsolicited copies of books from publishers, they may accept the titles.

 Suggested selection criteria

 “Best” is defined as: of the highest quality, excellence, or standing.
-As applied to teen fiction, this means that YALSA's BFYA Committee looks for outstanding titles of fiction that are of interest and value to teenagers.
+As applied to teen fiction, this means that YALSA's BFYA Blogging Team looks for outstanding titles of fiction that are of interest and value to teenagers.

 Suggested selection criteria: